Iran–Spain relations: History

 The Iranian Alans were one of the people groups to settle Spain after the fall of the Roman Empire, but both countries have experienced Arab conquest after the initial expansion of Islam in the 700s.
 After the outbreak of a revolution in Arab-occupied Iran, the Umayyad Caliph fled to Spain.
 Timur, the Transoxanian ruler of Iran, bestowed a high position of honor to the Castilian Ambassador in the early 15th century, an affront to the Chinese ambassador.

-When the Ottomans began threatening Europe, Western kingdoms including Spain looked to Iran as a potential ally against the Ottomans; Charles, then king of Spain as Charles I, sent an envoy to the Shah of Iran in 1516-1519 with this purpose in mind.
+When the Ottomans began threatening Europe, Western kingdoms including Spain looked to Iran as a potential ally against the Ottomans; Charles, then king of Spain as Charles I, sent an envoy to the Shah of Iran in 1516–1519 with this purpose in mind.
 On 18 February 1529, Charles V, deeply alarmed by the Ottoman progression towards Vienna, again sent a letter from Toledo to Shah Ismail, who had died in 1524 and had been replaced by Shah Tahmasp, pleading for a military diversion.
 His ambassador to the Shah was the knight of Saint John de Balbi, and an alliance was made with the objective of making an attack on the Ottoman Empire in the west and the east within the following year.
 Tahmasp also responded by expressing his friendship to the Emperor.
 A decision was thus taken to attack the Ottoman Empire on both fronts, but Balbi took more than one year to return to the Iran, and by that time the situation had changed in Iran, as Iran was forced to make peace with the Ottoman Empire because of an insurrection of the Shaybanid Uzbeks.
-Contacts heightened with the Persian embassy to Europe (1599-1602), the final portion of which took place in Spain, where the Iranians met with king Philip III, and obtained seaborne transportation from Portugal to the Strait of Hormuz and Persia.
+Contacts heightened with the Persian embassy to Europe (1599–1602), the final portion of which took place in Spain, where the Iranians met with king Philip III, and obtained seaborne transportation from Portugal to the Strait of Hormuz and Persia.
 In a final incident however, one of the members of the embassy, a religious mullah, was stabbed to death by a Spaniard in Mérida.
 The Iranians sent another embassy after 1609, but relations worsened when Shah Abbas seized Portuguese Hormuz.

 Iran and Spain were among the only few countries to protest the 18th-century partitions of Poland.

 21st century

 During the protests in Iran of 2021-2022, Spain, together with most European countries, condemned the theocratic government's repression of Iranian protestors.

-Spain's Senate Foreign Affairs approved a motion on February 2025 condemning executions and human rights violations in Iran, in addition to urging the Spanish government to apply greater diplomatic pressure on the Iranian government.
+Spain's Senate Foreign Affairs approved a motion in February 2025 condemning executions and human rights violations in Iran, in addition to urging the Spanish government to apply greater diplomatic pressure on the Iranian government.
 The initiative received unanimous support from all parliamentary groups in the Senate Foreign Affairs Committee.
 The text supports the democratic aspirations of the Iranian people, including gender equality, the abolition of the death penalty, and the separation of religion and state, in line with the ten-point program of Maryam Rajavi.

+2026 Iran war

+Spain and France support the effots the European Union ot the inclusión the IRGC in the list of designated terrorist groups.